-Download your Negotiation Guide to find out how to get the best possible deal for your budget when buying a home in the Cyclades.
+Download your Negotiation Guide to find out how to get the best possible deal when buying in the Cyclades

 Speaking of renovation, you’ll find a lot of restoration projects, and sometimes half-complete homes, put up for sale by younger family members who have inherited them but have left to live in the city.

 The Cyclades is seeing continued investment from the Greek government.
 A new scheme will inject €3.2 million into a local agricultural support programme, including establishing distribution networks to Athens, so the traditional, rural character of the islands should continue.

 How accessible are these parts of the Cyclades?